-Upon receipt of the first read call/write call signal, the storage timer of the BSM starts.
-The BSM goes through one read cycle and stops.
-Upon receipt of a second read call/write call signal, the BSM goes through a write cycle and stops.
+Upon receipt of the - read call/write call signal, the internal clock of the BSM is started.
+The BSM goes through one cycle and stops.
+Upon receipt of a second signal, the BSM goes through another cycle and stops.
 The first cycle following a system reset is always a read cycle.
 Thereafter, read and write cycles alternate.

-Reset
+System Reset

-The 'reset' line resets the storage timer latches which control the read/write cycles in the BSM; it also resets the SDR latches.
-This signal is present during a power-on sequence and every CPU clock 0 CD.
+The system reset line resets the latches controlling the read/write cycles in the clock and the BSM SDR latches.
+This signal is present during a power-on sequence and every clock 0 CD.